 Donovan is all about innovation in distance learning, with a healthy dose of fun.
 A big fan of interactive computer games, Donovan even decided to make a problem-solving game for medical students from scratch, using Zork as inspiration.
 It's part Choose-Your-Own Adventure, and part Escape Room.

 "I was able to embed sound clips I recorded on the Eko App into a survey software and make it into a game.
 The player chooses which way to go and that changes what happens to the patient.
 Some of the Escape Room locks are based on whether you are able to interpret heart sounds or lung sounds correctly," she said.

 The learning tools Donovan has developed come from a sense of urgency to give students the skills to deal with something Donovan herself struggled with when studying emergency medicine.

 "When I was a resident, I found that one of the things that scared me the most was cardiac arrest, figuring out how to take care of somebody when you really only have less than ten minutes to make a difference.
 That was frightening," Donovan relayed.

 No matter how many books she read, videos she watched, or lectures she attended, nothing seemed to stem that anxiety.

 "I decided that if I really wanted to feel comfortable with what I was doing, I would have to teach it.
 I would have to reach a point where I really knew my stuff."

 She trained rigorously on the same kind of high-fidelity manikins she uses to teach with today.
 "These manikins can illustrate points so much better than a textbook or slide or video.
 Being able to physically practice is so valuable," Donovan said.

 Now, Donovan is in charge of simulation for the entire Robert Wood Johnson Medical School.
-She plans to keep using the Eko CORE to teach in a variety of capacities, even after the school returns to in-person classes.
+She plans to keep using CORE technology to teach in a variety of capacities, even after the school returns to in-person classes.

 Donovan is now working with colleagues to build a library of heart and lung sounds for teaching purposes.